A proposal is a written offer to solve a technical problem

 The value of taking competition into account in planning

-a proposal lies in honestly comparing our own strong
+a proposal lies in honestly comparing our own strong points

-the likely competitors, we should stress those aspects
+we should stress those aspects of our solution to the

-an advantage over our competitors.
+customer’s problem, which show an advantage over our competitors.

 Strategic